CISE Graduate Fellowships

 Computer Science — Computational Biology

 Hi!
-My name is Evanjelin, and I am a first year computer science PhD student at UCLA.
-My research interests are mainly at the intersection of computing and genomics/medicine.
+My name is Evanjelin, and I am a computer science PhD student at UCLA.
+My research interests include applying Bayesian statistics and causal modeling to interesting biology/genomic problems.

 Antero Mejr, Tufts University